2009 Pennsylvania elections: General election

+Results

 Judge of the Commonwealth Court

 There were two open seats on the Commonwealth Court of Pennsylvania.
+Judge James Gardner Colins resigned in January 2008, while Judge Shelly Friedman reached the mandatory retirement age on December 31, 2008.
+Both Colins and Friedman were initially elected as Democrats.
+Governor Ed Rendell nominated Johnny G. Butler, a Republican, to fill the vacant seat of Judge James Gardner Colins.
+Judge Butler did not run for a full term.

-The Candidates in the General Election were selected in the Pennsylvania Municipal Primary Election which was held May 19, 2009.
+The Candidates in the general election were selected in the Pennsylvania Municipal Primary Election which was held May 19, 2009.
 The two leading Republican candidates in the Primary were Patricia A. McCullough (36.2%) and Kevin Brobson (35.9%), followed by Al Frioni (27.9%).
 The two leading Democratic candidates were Barbara Behrend Ernsberger (22.0%) and Linda Judson (21.1%) followed by Jimmy Lynn (15.3%) Michael Sherman (14.9%) Stephen Pollok (13.5%) and Daniel Brickmont (13.3%).
 The General Election was held on Tuesday November 3, 2009.